DeepDive-project/example_files/carnivoran_analysis/README.md

 You can find instructions for installing the DeepDive programme [here](https://github.com/DeepDive-project/deepdive) and the DeepDiveR library [here.](https://github.com/DeepDive-project/DeepDiveR)

-Once the programme has been installed, the R script `carnivora_runner.R` takes input occurrence data from `carnivora_data_cleaned.xlsx`, defines time bins, present diversity of the clade and the number of replicates to produce formatted input data and a configuration file.
+Once the programme has been installed, the R script `carnivora_runner.R` takes input occurrence data from `Carnivora_data.csv`.
+The script then defines time bins to be used in the analysis and the present diversity of the clade, i.e. the number of living species in the clade.
+This will be used to inform the model.
+Additional settings can be specified such as the number of replicates (age randomizations), the number of simulations, and information about area connectivity.
+The output of this script is formatted input data and a config file.

 Once the configuration and input files are created, the full DeepDive analysis, inclusive of simulation, model training and empirical predictions, can be carried out through a single command line entered in a Terminal (MacOS and Linux) or Command prompt (Windows) window executing the Python script [`run_dd_config.py`](https://github.com/DeepDive-project/deepdive/run_dd_config.py) as follows: